CLB56/tips_and_tricks/vim.md

 ## PLUGIN to fold code

 Here also i think it can be done with good vim settings.
-Here is a proposal :
-set foldmethod=indent
+With this setting :
-set foldlevel=99
+set foldmethod=manual
+It's possible to fold/unfold code manually :
+Fold : you select text manually + zf
+Unfold : With the spacebar

+I can't use "set foldmethod=indent", as my identations are turned into 4 spaces (python standard).

+But with set foldmethod=expr, i could write regex for folding.
+It's the right way to do auto folding.

 # Specific for python developpement